 The closure of Bank of Scotland’s “flagship” city bank branch has been labelled a “blow to customers and staff” and a “sad state of affairs”.

-The Bank of Scotland (BoS) City branch on the Nethergate will close some time between February and June next year.
+The Bank of Scotland (BoS) City branch on the Nethergate will close in February 2019.

 It is among eight branches being axed in Scotland.

 Last year, more than 250 jobs were axed at the Bank of Scotland call centre in the same West Marketgait building after it was closed.

 Some were offered voluntary redundancies, while others were offered the chance to transfer to the bank’s Dunfermline call centre.